anu-act-health-covid19-support/SOAP-evaluation/README.md

 # Starting with SOAP: rapid deployment of contact tracing technologies in a pandemic

-This repository contains a white paper designed to support discussions and evaluations of potential contact tracing technologies according to several criteria.
+This repository contains a white paper designed to support discussions and evaluations of potential contact tracing technologies, taking in perspectives from several disciplines engaged with the debate.
 These include:

 * the extent to which technologies supporting contact tracing **preserve individual or community privacy**;
 * the extent to which they’re **secure** from malicious or inadvertent misuse;